Well-Being at the ANGEL Conference

 Early Career Researcher Day: 4th June

 Please note that many early career researchers are presenting on the 4th June at the dedicated ECR day.
-If you want to attend this session as a non-presenting participant, please note that this session is only open to early career researchers - defined by ANGEL as Master student / PhD candidate / Post grad up to 6 years after PhD.
+You are welcome to attend this session as a non-presenting participant, but please note that the tours scheduled at the end of the Wednesday only open to early career researchers - defined by ANGEL as Master student / PhD candidate / Post grad up to 6 years after PhD.

 Financial support